RedHatInsights/ccx-notification-service/docs/demos/shrinking_report_table/shringink_report_table.md

 * Auto vacuumer is started in the background
 * It affects all access to the `reported` table significantly
-     - this is the little devil
+     - this is the little devil we talked about!
+     - (Aristotle was right: "horror vacui")

 ```
 postgres=# select * from pg_stat_progress_vacuum;